HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam.md

     5. Click **Import**.

-    6. Click the link **Click here to review the changes or apply them to the system**; restart Security Access Manager components when prompted.
+    6. Click the link **Click here to review the changes or apply them to the system**; restart Security Verify Access components when prompted.

-    7. Open the pdadmin command line utility, which is installed as part of the Security Access Manager runtime package.
+    7. Open the pdadmin command line utility, which is installed as part of the Security Verify Access runtime package.

     8. Configure a transparent path junction for each installed application.
 Enter the following command once for each junction: